DelfsEngineering/betterforms-figma-bridge/docs/llm-prompt-gpt5.md

 4. **Structure Preservation:** Maintain exact Figma hierarchy - preserve all frames even if seemingly redundant
 5. **Numeric Precision:** Round to 1-2 decimal places max (whole numbers preferred for font sizes)
 6. **BFName Required:** Every field must include a `BFName` property derived from `node.name` (lowercase_with_underscores)
+7. **Bottom Margin Reset:** BetterForms elements have default bottom margin - add `mb-0` to elements with NO bottom margin in Figma, skip `mb-0` if element already has bottom margin class

 ---